Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: Combinatorial constructions and non-vanishing theorems

 We can now define the Bruhat order.
 For any $x,y\in \Weyl$, let us write $x\to y$ whenever $x=s_\alpha y$ for some $\alpha\in \Phi$ and $l(x)=l(y)+1$.
 We warn the reader that $s_\alpha$ need not be a simple reflection.
 The Bruhat order $(\Weyl,\leq)$ is then defined on $\Weyl$ by

 for some sequence $x_1,...,x_n$ of elements in $\Weyl$.
 We shall refer to $(\Weyl,\rightarrow)$ as the Hasse diagram of the Bruhat order.

 The chain complexes computing our $\nn$ cohomology groups also require us to work with other notions of lengths.
-We first note that $l(x)$ is the number of Weyl chamber walls which separate $C$ from $xC$, which by \cite{humphreys1990} is equal to:
+We first note that $l(x)$ is the number of Weyl chamber walls which separate the $\Phi^+$ positive Weyl chamber $C$ from $xC$, which by \cite{humphreys1990} is equal to:

 In a similar manner, we can define as in \cite{soergel1997} a compact Weyl length $l_K(x)$ as

 where $(xC,\alpha) < 0$ means $(x\beta,\alpha) < 0$ for all $\beta\in C$.